-Call for more effective EU regulation of clinical trials of Advanced Therapy Medicinal Products
+Call for more effective EU regulation of clinical trials with Advanced Therapy Medicinal Products

 Advanced Therapy Medicinal Products (ATMPs), such as gene therapies that consist of or contain Genetically Modified Organisms (GMOs), need to comply with the European Union (EU) GMO legislation before they can be used in clinical trials.
 Complying with GMO requirements is complex, varies across the EU, and is leading to delays in clinical trials with ATMPs.
 This makes the EU less attractive than other regions for conducting clinical trials with gene therapies.
 This is detrimental to EU patients since their access to these transformative, potentially curative medicines is delayed.